mierzejewsky/hpwarranty/README.md

 After i get response, i just save client CookieContainer to a variable.
 Then with new request I use same CookieContainer and it works.
 I cut mwsid value form generateSSID response which is my new ssid.
 Then send multiWarranty request with this ssid as param and my json file as body.

 This should help others to write it in any language they want.
-I will upload my version of code soon. ( C# )
+I will upload my version of code soon.